FOREX-Dollar climbs as data supports bigger rate hikes

 While new durable goods orders unexpectedly fell in February as shipments slowed, demand for goods remained strong.
 In addition a measure of business activity for March climbed to an eight-month high.

-The data and recent comments from Federal Reserve officials have raised expectations the central bank will hike rates by more than 25 basis points at its next policy meeting in May.
-Expectations for a hike of 50 basis points at that meeting are 68.3%, according to CME's FedWatch Tool, up from 32.9% a week ago.
+The data and recent comments from Federal Reserve officials have strengthened views the central bank will hike rates by more than 25 basis points at its next policy meeting in May.
+Expectations for a hike of 50 basis points at that meeting are 70.5%, according to CME's FedWatch Tool, up from 32.9% a week ago.

-"The dollar continues to be like a steamroller here, pretty much running over anyone that takes a short position against it," said Karl Schamotta, chief market strategist at Cambrdige Global Payments in Toronto.
+"The dollar continues to be like a steamroller here, pretty much running over anyone that takes a short position against it," said Karl Schamotta, chief market strategist at Cambridge Global Payments in Toronto.

 "The data we are seeing certainly supports the case for multiple 50-basis-point hikes this year, and that is pushing up the front end of the curve and leading the dollar to outperformance against virtually every major as well as the commodity-linked currencies, which is something of a surprise."